duynlq/duynlq/README.md

 ### Hello!👋

 - I am Duy.
 I have a Master's in Data Science and I have a passion for bringing insights from data to businesses.
-- Pick your favorite from below and let's talk about it!
+- Pick your favorite from the pinned below and let's talk about it!
 - 📫 Email: dnguyen760397@gmail.com | LinkedIn: linkedin.com/in/duynlq

 <!--### My Stats